mikaem/MEK4470/README.md

 MEK4470
 =======

-This repository contains material for the course MEK4470 given at the University of Oslo, Deparment of Mathematics, Mechanics Division.
+This repository contains material for the course MEK4470 given at the University of Oslo, Department of Mathematics, Mechanics Division.